-- Decent Taste — Few plant-based protein powders taste GOOD, but those who have reviewed MRM Veggie Elite have commented that the flavor is decent.
-Both the vanilla bean and chocolate mocha flavors combine well with vegan products (almond milk, coconut milk, soy milk, etc.), making it a pretty great-tasting beverage!
+- Decent Taste — Few plant based protein powders taste GOOD, but those who have reviewed MRM Veggie Elite veggie protein have commented that the flavor is decent.
+Both the vanilla bean and chocolate mocha flavors combine well with vegan products (almond milk, coconut milk, soy milk, etc.), making it a pretty great-tasting source of protein!

 - Blends Well –– For those who prepare their protein drink in a blender, the plant-based protein powder is a good option.
-It blends well, with very little grit or dryness.
+It blends well, with very little grit or dryness and has a great texture.
 However, it’s important to note that mixing it in a Blender Bottle does leave a bit of grittiness to the drink.
-Be aware when mixing your protein shakes!
+Be aware when mixing your veggie protein shakes!

-- Good Balance of Nutrients — Not only does it provide 25 grams of protein per serving (the industry average), but it delivers a load of other nutrients: beta-alanine, arginine, Omega fatty acids, iron, and more.
-The result is a well-balanced, nutrient-rich supplement that provides everything an active vegan/vegetarian athlete would need to be healthy.
+- Good Balance of Nutrients — Not only his ingredients provides 25 grams of protein per serving (the industry average), but it delivers a load of other nutritional ingredients that your plant-based diet needs: beta-alanine, arginine, Omega fatty acids, iron, and more.
+The result is a well-balanced, digestibility easy, nutrient-rich supplement that provides everything an active vegan/vegetarian plant based athlete would need to be healthy.

-- Well-Priced — Compared to some of the other vegan proteins around, this is one of the best-priced option.
-The 2.2-pound container only costs $28 (For the latest prices and discounts, check here), compared to $25 to $30 for other 1-pound containers.
-It’s not the most economical around, but it’s one of the best in terms of both cost and value.
+- Well-Priced — Compared to some of the other vegan proteins around, this is one of the best-priced options.
+The 2.2-pound container of veggie protein only costs $28 (For the latest prices and discounts, check here), compared to $25 to $30 for other 1-pound containers.
+It’s not the most economical plant based source of protein around, but it’s one of the best in terms of both cost and value due to its ingredients.

 Cons of MRM Veggie Elite